thewca/db-sanity-check/README.md

 create database wca_development;
 ```

-The database `wca_development` will be populated with WCA data and also data from the batch status.
+The database `wca_development` will be populated with WCA data.
 If you want to change password, username or others, make sure to also change on `application-local.properties`.

 ## Before you run this